 - Vacuum regularly – Thoroughly vacuum all carpets, rugs, sofas and other upholstered furniture, making sure you get into hidden places like underneath the sofa and bed, and behind furniture.
 Pay special attention to areas where your pet likes to sleep or play but ensure you cover the whole house, as fleas and flea eggs don’t just stay in places where your dog or cat has been.

-- Clean linen – Wash all bedding and other linens, including blankets, clothes and curtains, on the “hot” setting
+- Clean linen – Wash all bedding and other linens, such as blankets, clothes and curtains on a hot setting, preferably at 60°C.

-- Clean your pet’s bedding – Wash your pet’s bedding separately from your own in an equally hot setting.
-If you can, dry it on a hot temperature as well.
+- Clean your pet’s bedding – Wash your pet’s bedding separately from your own and, again, wash it at a high temperature.

-For more information about getting rid of fleas in the home, visit this link.
+Find out more about getting rid of fleas in the home.

-It can take several weeks and sometimes months to fully tackle a flea problem, but as long as you’re patient and consistent, you’ll get there.
-Once you successfully rid your pet and home of fleas make sure you set up a regular flea treatment plan to prevent re-infestation in the future.
+It can take several weeks to fully tackle a flea problem, but so long as you’re patient and consistent, you’ll get there.
+To prevent re-infestation, it’s important to treat your pets regularly.